 The horizontal programme seeks to strengthen collaborative links across Europe and open European research and innovation networks, contribute to improved research management capacities in the group of 'widening countries', support national policy reforms and exploit the potential of the EU talent pool.
 There are two distinct programmes in this part of Horizon Europe.
 The first part, Widening Participation and Spreading Excellence supports activities to reduce disparities in research and innovation performance among Member States by sharing knowledge and expertise to help widening countries and outermost regions attain a competitive position in global value chains.
 Activities include teaming to create new or upgrade existing centres of excellence and twinning to significantly strengthen universities or research organisations in a specific research area by helping them to link up with internationally leading institutions in other Member States.
 ERA Chairs support universities or research organisations in attracting and maintaining high quality human resources under the direction of an outstanding researcher and research manager.
-COST (European Cooperation in Science and Technology) provides scientific networking, capacity building and career development and other activities to improve the quality of proposals from low research and innovation performing Member States as well as fostering brain circulation of researchers.
+COST (European Cooperation in Science and Technology) provides scientific networking, capacity building and career development and other activities to improve the quality of proposals from low research and innovation performing Member States as well as fostering circulation of researchers and knowledge.
+The second part, concerning "Strengthening the European Research Area", addresses research and innovation policy issues of a horizontal nature, such as Responsible Research and Innovation, ethics, gender, Open Science etc. It also contributes to the development of the European Research Area through activities that are relevant for or support policy development.

-&lt;sup>1 Hungary, Cyprus, Czech Republic, Estonia, Croatia, Latvia, Lithuania, Malta, Portugal, Poland, Romania, Slovenia, Slovakia, Greece plus overseas territories of France and Portugal.
+1 Hungary, Cyprus, Czech Republic, Estonia, Croatia, Latvia, Lithuania, Malta, Portugal, Poland, Romania, Slovenia, Slovakia, Greece plus overseas territories of France and Portugal.